httpie/http-prompt/CONTRIBUTING.rst

 Developer Guide
 ---------------

-This guide is for developers who want to contribute code to this project.
+This section is for developers who want to contribute code to this project.
 This project follows the common conventions of a Python/GitHub project.
 So if you're already an experienced Python/GitHub user, it should be straightforward for you to set up your development environment and send patches.
-Generally, the steps
+Generally, the steps include:
-include:

 1. Fork and clone the repo
 2. Create a virtualenv for this project